The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 Diagnostics

-What are the complications of knee injury?
+What are the complications of a knee injury?

 2. The appearance of degenerative changes in the form of arthrosis is accompanied by the formation of osteophytes, thinning of cartilage tissues.